Assessments

 Educational assessments for children and adolescents

-At PsychWell, we take a whole-learner approach, considering how each young person thinks, feels, and engages with the world.
-Using science-informed tools to explore each student’s learning profile, we provide thoughtful, personalised guidance that nurtures well-being and supports academic growth.
+At PsychWell, we value the whole learner and how they think, feel, and engage in the world.
+With science-informed tools to assess a student’s learning profile, we provide thoughtful, personalised guidance that supports well-being and academic progress.

 Cognitive assessments